-Admission Requirements: Admission requirements include high school graduation or GED, completion of College placement tests with scores of 81 in Reading, 76 in Writing, and completion of MTE 1-2.
-Students who desire progression into any other advancing levels of nursing must take Math models 1-4.
+Admission Requirements: Admission requirements include high school graduation or GED, an English 111 eligible score on the college placement test, and completion of MTE 1-2.
+Students who desire progression into any other advancing levels of nursing must take MTE 1-4.
 Students who do not meet required placement levels must enroll in developmental studies courses and must have successfully completed the following courses prior to registering for HCT courses:

-- ENG 05 Reading Improvement II - ENG 03 Preparation for College Writing II - MTH 1-2 Basic Arithmetic or equivalent Math Module(s) - SDV 100 and ITE 115 may be taken while developmental studies are being completed.
+• SDV 100 and ITE 115 may be taken while developmental studies are being completed.